 Geographically Tanzania is very diverse and makes for majestic sunsets and breathtaking views.
 The north-east is home to Mount Kilimanjaro and is densely forested.
 The north-west is home to Lake Victoria, Africa’s largest lake, and Lake Tanganyika, the continent’s deepest lake.
 The eastern shore is hot and humid and The Kalambo waterfalls in the southwestern region of Rukwa are the second highest uninterrupted falls in Africa.

-Nomad Mkombe’s House – Mkombe’s House Lamai is the first and only true private house within the Serengeti National Park.
-The home has been designed to accommodate families and features secure children’s bedrooms, a plunge pool, a larger swimming pool, and private dining room and lounge.
+Mkombe’s House Lamai is the first and only true private house within the Serengeti National Park.
+The home has been designed to accommodate families.
+It features secure children’s bedrooms, a plunge pool, a larger swimming pool, and private dining room and lounge.
 An In-house chef plans meals daily allowing for flexibility and choice from a menu loaded with fresh produce, home-baking, and delicious flavors.

-Singita – Singita is a conservation company that has been preserving African wilderness for over 20 years.
-With over 12 award-winning lodges and camps across South Africa, Tanzania and Zimbabwe, Singita is able to partially fund the protection and preservation of pristine land and existing wildlife populations.
+Singita is a conservation company that has been preserving African wilderness for over 20 years.
+Singita has 12 award-winning lodges and camps across South Africa, Tanzania and Zimbabwe.
+Singita partially funds the protection and preservation of pristine land and existing wildlife populations.
 I was fortunate to visit some of the Singita properties in Tanzania including Sasakwa, Sabora, Faru Faru, Serengeti House.

-Be sure to give luxury travel advisor, Margi Arnold a call to discuss your African Safari.
+Be sure to give luxury travel advisor, Margi Arnold a call to discuss your Tanzania Safari.
 With over 25-years’ experience in the travel industry, Margi is an expert that will help you personalize your trip and will ensure a worry-free vacation.
-Start by completing a vacation request or call Margi at 888-568-4432.
+Start by completing a vacation request or call Margi at 303-694-8786.